HannaGierling/rb_semilinear/README.md

 # rb_semilinear

-%This Python package is built with [FEniCS](https://fenicsproject.org/), an open-source computing platform for solving partial differential equations (PDEs) using the finite element method.

 ## 🔧 Requirements

-This project uses [FEniCS](https://fenicsproject.org/), so make sure it is installed correctly before running any scripts.
+This project uses [FEniCS](https://fenicsproject.org/), so please make sure it is installed correctly before running any scripts.

 > Note:
 > FEniCS runs natively on **Linux**.